JamiKettunen/chimera-libhybris/DEBUGGING.md

 This is created by [`/usr/bin/dinit-panic`](overlays/base/usr/bin/dinit-panic) which you may tweak in chroot, but you should continue to the section below.

+Note that on some devices it may not reboot automatically to recovery mode on failure but just keeps bootlooping without success, so be sure to check for this file in rootfs after entering recovery manually!

 ## Getting debug logs out of dinit
 We need to create a `/usr/bin/init` wrappers script for debug logs from `chroot`:
 ```sh